dsmithnh3/pnidapp/README.developer.md

 - Check network connectivity for package downloads
 - Try running individual services directly without Docker

+### Environment Variables and Secrets
+For better security:
+- Use `.env.local` for development (never commit this file)
+- Create `.env.example` files showing required variables without actual values
+- In production, use `.env.production` (also never committed)
+- For CI/CD, use GitHub Secrets for all sensitive values
+- Health checks may fail if services can't connect to required resources

 ## Development Workflow

 1. **Making Changes**